 “He’s not picking up!”
 Joanne yelled out in frustration.

 “Don’t you trust him!”
-Mr. Zeng managed again as the others escorted Mr. Zeng to the car.
+Mr. Tseng managed again as the others escorted Mr. Tseng to the car.

 “I’ll come to the station later to pick you up,” Joanne reassured her father as she continued to search for other names to call in her directory.